jmogl/VerletBallPhysicsDemo/README.md

 	- Touching near a ball will pull it to the mouse or touch location.
 Spring force will hold it in place when dragged
 	- General sloped wall collision detection
 	- Stable stacked balls
-	- Balls move based on gravity vector when tilted on a mobile device
+	- Balls move based on gravity vector when tilted on a mobile device.
+If mobile device is in landscape mode, tilt mode is turned off and user is prompted to rotate to Portrait with Orientation lock turned on.

 	References:
 	Verlet integration & 2 pass collision response for stability at rest based on tutorial from: